Lifting the Convex Conjugate in Lagrangian Relaxations: A Tractable Approach for Continuous Markov Random Fields: The Local Marginal Polytope Relaxation

 The constraint set $\Pi(\mu_u, \mu_v)$ consists of all Borel probability measures on $\Omega^2$ with specified marginals $\mu_u$ and $\mu_v$:

+where $\pi_u : \Omega \times \Omega \to \Omega$ corresponds to the canonical projection onto the $u\textsuperscript{th}$ component.
 Note that for finite state-spaces (i.e., $|\Omega| < \infty$), the set $\cP(\Omega)$ can be identified with the standard $(|\Omega| - 1)$-dimensional probability simplex and $\Pi(\mu_u, \mu_v)$ with the set of nonnegative $|\Omega| \times |\Omega|$ matrices whose rows and columns sum up to $\mu_v$ and $\mu_u$.
-In that case, the linear program given in \eqref{eq:opt_relax} is equivalent to the well-known finite-dimensional local marginal polytope relaxation for MRFs, which is for example studied in \cite{werner2007linear}.
+In that case, the linear program given in \cref{eq:opt_relax} is equivalent to the well-known finite-dimensional local marginal polytope relaxation for MRFs, which is for example studied in \cite{werner2007linear}.
 We further remark that the case of finite $\Omega$ has been extensively studied in the literature, see, e.g., \cite{kappes2013comparative,wainwright2008graphical} for recent overviews.

-For the more challenging setting of continuous state-spaces, a major difficulty stems from the fact that the linear programming relaxation \eqref{eq:opt_relax} is an infinite-dimensional optimization problem posed in the space of Borel probability measures.
+For the more challenging setting of continuous state-spaces, a major difficulty stems from the fact that the linear programming relaxation \cref{eq:opt_relax} is an infinite-dimensional optimization problem posed in the space of Borel probability measures.
 Perhaps due to this difficulty, discrete MRF approaches are still routinely applied despite the continuous nature of $\Omega$.
 This is typically done by considering a finite sample approximation of $\Omega$, so that the infinite-dimensional linear program reduces to a finite-dimensional one.
 This, however, may lead to discretization errors and comes with an exponential complexity in the dimension of $\Omega$.

-Due to the fact that $\Pi(\delta_x, \delta_{x'}) = \{ \delta_{(x, x')} \}$ one sees that restricting $\mu_u$ (and therefore $\mu_{uv}$) to be Dirac probability measures, the formulation \eqref{eq:opt_relax} reduces to the original problem \eqref{eq:mrf}.
-As one instead considers the larger convex set of all probability measures, it is a \emph{relaxation} which lower bounds \eqref{eq:mrf}, i.e., we have the following important relation:
+Due to the fact that $\Pi(\delta_x, \delta_{x'}) = \{ \delta_{(x, x')} \}$ one sees that restricting $\mu_u$ (and therefore $\mu_{uv}$) to be Dirac probability measures, the formulation \cref{eq:opt_relax} reduces to the original problem \cref{eq:mrf}.
+As one instead considers the larger convex set of all probability measures, it is a \emph{relaxation} which lower bounds \cref{eq:mrf}, i.e., we have the following important relation: